ngbede/shelflife/README.md

 # Shelflife

-A mobile application version of the PWA Shelflife.
+A mobile app UI clone of the retail pharmacy APP Shelf Life.

 ## Goal of the project